KaijuEngine/kaiju/README.md

 # Kaiju Engine
 Kaiju Engine is a 2D/3D game engine being developed in the Go programming language.
 It started as a personal hobby game engine written in C, but we have decided to be re-written in Go.

+If you'd like occasional updates on what I'm doing here, I post them [Twitter/X](https://twitter.com/KaijuCoder)

 ## Go language
 Being a stubborn C programmer for most of my programming life, it was not easy to make the decision to use Go for the engine, nor was it made lightly.
 The bridge from C to Go started when I found out it was partly designed by Ken Thompson (partly responsible for C itself), and that it was created out of the frustration of C++.
 We wish to develop a game engine with the maximum performance and simplicity of design, Go can do this for us.
 We're not here to get into a language flame war, so just trust us here on this and just have fun!